-Rear garden transformation in Hersham, Weybridge
+Rear garden transformation – Hersham, Walton-on-Thames

 Initial conditions

 This Hersham garden had retained much of its 1970s character, and not in a good way.
 Large conifers dominated the boundaries, casting heavy shade and compressing the usable space.
-The lawn was moss-ridden and uneven, concrete paving had dated badly, and planting consisted mostly of shrubs that had long outgrown their intended scale.
+The lawn was moss-ridden and uneven, concrete paving had dated badly and planting consisted mostly of shrubs that had long outgrown their intended scale.
 The garden felt closed-in and underused, despite having enough space to function well for a family.

 Client brief